-Many users, if not the majority, are unaware of the economics underlying the provision of various Internet services.
+• Many users, if not the majority, are unaware of the economics underlying the provision of various Internet services.

-- Many users, if not the majority, are unaware of the economics underlying the provision of various Internet services. - Although the technology associated with the existing Internet is rather well-understood, the economics of the associated services have been less studied.
+• Although the technology associated with the existing Internet is rather well-understood, the economics of the associated services have been less studied.

-- Many users, if not the majority, are unaware of the economics underlying the provision of various Internet services. - Although the technology associated with the existing Internet is rather well-understood, the economics of the associated services have been less studied. - Modeling and computational frameworks that capture the competitive behavior of decision-makers ranging from service providers to network providers are still in their infancy.
+• Modeling and computational frameworks that capture the competitive behavior of decision-makers ranging from service providers to network providers are still in their infancy.
 This may be due, in part, to unawareness of appropriate methodological frameworks.